 Strengthen the capacity to generate innovative and creative business concepts

 Draw the attention of participants to legal and tax themes required when driving a business and apply explicit common legal mechanisms

 Enable participants to identify, anticipate and assess potential legal and tax issues which may arise while doing business, especially in an international context, understand the various criteria of choice of a legal structure, and comprehend the steps of an M&A process

 Provides students with a deeper understanding of issues related to electronic commerce (digital security, digital money) and the ways to adapt e-commerce business models to the ever-changing internet environment.

-Seminar 2: Digital Marketing and Branding
+Seminar 2: Digital business and branding

 Provides students with knowledge about the principles of consumer-driven marketing, including Category and Competitive Dynamics, Consumer Segmentation, Interactive Marketing, Social Media, CRM and Brand Management.